Internal Controls Over Financial Reporting

 Board of Directors

-The Board of Directors is ultimately responsible for the administration and the proper organization of the operations of the company.
+The Board of Directors is ultimately responsible for the administration and the proper organization of the operations of the Company.
 According to good corporate governance, the Board also ensures that the Company has duly endorsed the corporate values applied to its operations.
-The Board approves the internal control, risk management and corporate governance policies.
+The Board approves the internal control, risk management and corporate governance policies and guidelines.
 The Board establishes the risk-taking level and risk bearing capacity of the Company and re-evaluates them on a regular basis as part of the strategy and goal setting of the Company.
 The Board reports to the shareholders of the Company.

 Audit Committee is responsible for the following internal control related duties: